zznidar/colony-counter/README.md

 ## How to use
 1. Pick a photo of your Petri dish.
-2. Play with sliders to adjust settings.
+2. Play with sliders to adjust settings:
+    * **Lightness**: How bright should a pixel be to treat it as a colony
+    * **Size**: How large the colonies are.
+This is to prevent little flares from being counted as colonies
+    * **Circle**: To avoid counting dust and dirt on your table, only a circular part of the picture is analysed.
+Set the centre and radius of that circle.

 Red colour represents areas of colonies.
 Blue squares show the centre of each colony.
 Count is shown below the image.